paulog/basho_docs/source/riak/tutorials/little/concepts.md

     Examples: *[[CouchDB|Riak Compared to CouchDB]]*, *[[MongoDB|Riak Compared to MongoDB]]*, *[[Couchbase|Riak Compared to Couchbase]]*
   4. **Columnar**.
 Popularized by Google's BigTable, this form of database exists to scale across multiple servers, and groups like data into column families.
-Column values can be individually versioned and managed, though families are generally defined in advance, not unlike an RDBMS schema.
+Column values can be individually versioned and managed, though families are defined in advance, not unlike an RDBMS schema.

     Examples: *[[HBase|Riak Compared to HBase]]*, *[[Cassandra|Riak Compared to Cassandra]]*, *BigTable*